mia-platform/documentation/docs/release-notes/platform_10-4-0_releasenotes.md

 ### Security improvements

-#### Companies management through specific permissions for Console Super Admin and Company Owners at backoffice level
+#### Addition of specific permissions for managing Companies at backoffice level

-#### Project templates management through specific permissions for Console Super Admin and Company Owners at backoffice level
+#### Addition of specific permissions for managing Project Templates at backoffice level

 ### Improvements